alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * security issues
 * trust
 * awareness
 * wider issues around digital inclusion

 These 10 steps will generate a higher take-up for services aimed at individual end-users (for ideas to promote digital take-up by businesses, see [the Cabinet Office Case studies](http://webarchive.nationalarchives.gov.uk/+/http://www.cabinetoffice.gov.uk/media/261356/channel_strategy_cases.pdf) (PDF, 344KB).)

 Use this information as a step-by-step checklist for increasing your digital take-up.
 Every action is important and should be considered and seriously attempted.

 ##How to increase your digital take-up

 1. Understand how and why people use your service by:

 * mapping the end-to-end user journey of those who currently use your services via offline channels
 * identifying what it is in the offline process that makes it more convenient for service users to continue to use your service this way
 * identifying the benefits that using the digital service will offer (these might include convenience, speed, reduced cost etc) your current offline users
 * identifying the barriers that stop your users from wanting to use your digital service (what must you convince them about?)
-* knowing which intermediaries your users trust to give them information/ reassurance about the service
+* knowing which intermediaries your users trust to give them information / reassurance about the service

 2. Get users to try digital for the first time by: